 Learn more about the plan to finance the referendum.

 The Ag2School Bond Credit was phased in and has been increasing each year.
-The credit will be set at 60% in tax year 2022 and 70% in tax year 2023.
-This credit will benefit our farmers for the LTFM Maintenance Bond and the Voter Approved Bond.
+The credit will be 70% in tax year 2023 and is set to remain this way in statute.
+This credit will benefit our farmers immensely offsetting 70% of their share of this project.

 #BuildMCCStrong to Improve Learning & Safety for Our Students